skeept/dotvim/notused_plugins/jedi-vim/README.rst

 Installation
 ============

-You might want to use `pathogen <https://github.com/tpope/vim-pathogen>`_ to install jedi in VIM.
+You might want to use `pathogen <https://github.com/tpope/vim-pathogen>`_ or `vundle <https://github.com/gmarik/vundle>`_ to install jedi in VIM.
 Also you need a VIM version that was compiled with ``+python``, which is typical for most distributions on Linux.

 The first thing you need after that is an up-to-date version of Jedi.
 You can either get it via ``pip install jedi`` or with ``git submodule update --init`` in your jedi-vim repository.

-The autocompletion can be used with <ctrl+space>, if you want it to work with
-<tab> you can use `supertab <https://github.com/ervandew/supertab>`_.

 On Arch Linux, you can also install jedi-vim from AUR: `vim-jedi
 <https://aur.archlinux.org/packages/vim-jedi/>`__.

+Note that the `python-mode <https://github.com/klen/python-mode>`_ VIM plugin seems to conflict with jedi-vim, therefore you should disable it before enabling jedi-vim.

 Settings